 - A Skype account

 - Access to a desktop computer or laptop.
-(Skype assessments don’t work on smart devices)
+(Skype assessments and the course content don’t work on smart devices such as iPhone)

 - A webcam

 - A microphone/sound card for the computer, if it isn’t already installed

 - Any of the following Internet Browsers: Firefox 2.0 and higher, IE 5.5 and higher, Safari 1.0 and higher or Google Chrome (all versions)

 What will I learn?